Vertigo Comics: Later writers

 Bill Willingham came to Vertigo after a plethora of small press work in 1999 to launch his poker miniseries Proposition Player (1999–2000), and contribute to the Sandman universe with a one-shot spy-spoof, Sandman Presents: Merv Pumpkinhead, Agent of D.R.E.A.M.
-(2000), and a single issue contribution to The Dreaming on-going series.
+(2000), and a single issue contribution to The Dreaming ongoing series.
 A second Sandman one-shot, The Sandman Presents: Everything You Always Wanted to Know About Dreams...
 (2001), also led to a 4-issue miniseries, Sandman Presents: The Thessaliad (2002).
 Willingham's best-known work soon followed, with the July 2001 debut of Fables (with artist Lan Medina).
 In 2004, he returned to the world of the Sandman with Sandman Presents: Thessaly: Witch for Hire, and 2006 saw the debut of the Vertigo-esque magical—but mainstream DCU title—Shadowpact and Fables companion series Jack of Fables.
 In July 2008, with Fables nearing a major turning point in its run, Willingham relaunched House of Mystery as a Vertigo title with Lilah Sturges (then known as Matthew Sturges).

 Other notable people who have written for Vertigo include Kyle Baker, Warren Ellis, David Lapham, Mark Millar, Brian Azzarello, Paul Pope, James Robinson, and Brian Wood.